sgrade/_Lab/Systems/DNS.md

 A **primary** server is a server that stores the original copies of all zone records.
 A **secondary** server uses a special automatic updating mechanism in the DNS protocol in communication with its primary to maintain an identical copy of the primary records.

-## What happens with I type www.example.com in browser
+## What happens when I type www.example.com in browser

 www.example.com is a DNS name.
 First, it needs to be resolved into the IP address.